csolink/csolink-model/docs/object.md

 # Slot: object

 connects an association to the object of the association.
-For example, in a gene-to-phenotype association, the gene is subject and phenotype is object.
+For example, in a componentservice-to-observability association, the componentservice is subject and observability is object.

 URI: [csolink:object](https://w3id.org/csolink/vocab/object)